 - Lifetime limited warranty

-- The displayed dial can be harder to read than other types of thermometer
+- The displayed dial can be harder to read than other types of thermometers

-- The pan clip may not attach to a pan as well as it could do.
+- The pan clip may not attach to a pan as well as it could.

 - Will need to calibrate it regularly